Extension Methods

 Extend with inheritance

-Another approach we could take is to inherit the type we want to extend.
-In terms of our Printer class, we can create a class that inherits from Printer and add the methods and properties we need:
+Let’s assume we cannot change the Printer class source code, so it remains in its original state.
+Another approach we could take is to inherit from the type we want to extend.
+For our Printer class, we can create a new class that inherits from it to add the necessary methods and properties.

 // Because we cannot change the source code of the Printer class,